MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 - **The Snowman**
   Technically British, but effectively adopted.
   No dialogue, pure vibes, unavoidable every December.

+- **An American Tail**
+  Not a Christmas film by any formal definition.
+  But in our house, it was *always on* around Christmas.
+  Family, hardship, hope, reunion… it earns its place through association.

+- **The O.C. – The Chrismukkah Episodes**
+  Absolutely not Irish and not structurally Christmas.
+  Just permanently linked to Christmas evenings on Channel 4.
+  A very specific seasonal memory from a very specific era.

+- **Christmas Day Soaps**
+  *Emmerdale*, *Coronation Street*, *EastEnders*.
+  Something absolutely horrific always happens.
+  Deaths, affairs, explosions, long-buried secrets.
+  A national tradition built on emotional whiplash.

+- **Stranger Things (Seasonal Releases)**
+  Not traditionally a Christmas thing… until now.
+  Netflix leaning into the season properly this year.
+  It already lives in that nostalgia / small-town / lights-in-the-dark space,
+  so a Christmas-themed run feels earned.
+  Genuinely looking forward to this.

 These sit outside the argument entirely.
 They’re not structural Christmas films…